 We have three manufacturing facilities at which we produce our firearm products: a 575,000 square-foot facility located in Springfield, Massachusetts; a 38,000 square-foot facility located in Houlton, Maine; and a 150,000 square-foot facility located in Deep River, Connecticut.
 We conduct our handgun and long gun manufacturing and some of our manufacturing service activities at our Springfield facility.
 Our Houlton facility is a machining center only with no assembly, finishing, or small parts operations.
 We also continue to produce handcuffs and other restraint devices at our Houlton facility.
 Our Deep River facility is utilized for custom plastic injection molding services, rapid prototyping, and tooling.
+We also have a 50,000 square-foot facility located in Meridian, Idaho that is utilized for research and development activities for our suppressor products.
 All of these facilities are ISO 9001 certified.